-- A. Within fifteen (15) days of completion of the investigation, the Executive Director or his/her designated representative shall serve the affected employee with written notification of pending suspension or dismissal.
-Such notification shall cite the charges against him/her. - B. A hearing shall take place before a neutral person not involved in any of the events giving rise to the proposed corrective action.
-Said hearing shall be scheduled by the Director of Human

-Resources and shall take place within five (5) days, when feasible, from notification in Paragraph A of this Section; the parties recognizing that time is of the essence in the disciplinary procedure.
-The employee may be accompanied by a representative of his/her choice, and the Employer's agent(s) may be accompanied by representatives of the Employer's choice.
+- A. Within fifteen (15) days of completion of the investigation, the Executive Director or his/her/their designated representative shall serve the affected employee with written notification of pending suspension or dismissal.
+Such notification shall cite the charges against him/her/them. - B. A hearing shall take place before a neutral person not involved in any of the events giving rise to the proposed corrective action.
+Said hearing shall be scheduled by the Director of Human Resources and shall take place within five (5) days, when feasible, from notification in Paragraph A of this Section; the parties recognizing that time is of the essence in the disciplinary procedure.
+The employee may be accompanied by a representative of his/her/their choice, and the Employer's agent(s) may be accompanied by representatives of the Employer's choice.
 If any of the representatives is an attorney, the party being represented by that attorney shall notify the other party of such at the time of the notification or confirmation of the hearing.
-At said hearing, the evidence upon which the charges were based shall be presented, and the employee, with the assistance of his/her representative, shall be afforded a fair opportunity to be heard in opposition to the charges against him/her.
+At said hearing, the evidence upon which the charges were based shall be presented, and the employee, with the assistance of his/her/their representative, shall be afforded a fair opportunity to be heard in opposition to the charges against him/her/them. - C. A written explanation of the neutral person's recommendation as to whether corrective action is appropriate and the reasons for it shall be issued to the employee and the Employer within fourteen (14) days of said hearing.

-- C. A written explanation of the neutral person's recommendation as to whether corrective action is appropriate and the reasons for it shall be issued to the employee and the Employer within fourteen (14) days of said hearing. - D. In the recommendation, the neutral person shall determine whether corrective action is appropriate.
-The neutral person may find there is insufficient evidence to justify any discipline. - E. In cases where the disciplinary action of suspension or dismissal is approved by the Executive Director, the Executive Director or designated representative, shall meet with the employee and his/her representative to issue the Corrective Action Order, in writing, within ten (10) days of the receipt of the neutral person's recommendation.
+- D. In the recommendation, the neutral person shall determine whether corrective action is appropriate.
+The neutral may recommend the level of appropriate corrective action which the Employer may choose to implement.
+The neutral person may find there is insufficient evidence to justify any discipline. - E. In cases where the disciplinary action of suspension or dismissal is approved by the Executive Director, the Executive Director or designated representative, shall meet with the employee and his/her/their representative to issue the Corrective Action Order, in writing, within ten (10) days of the receipt of the neutral person's recommendation.
 Said Corrective Action Order shall include the specific time period for suspension or the effective date of dismissal, if applicable.